Bend Studio: History

 Following these releases, Blank, Berlyn & Co. looked to expand further, changing its name to Eidetic in April 1995 and recruiting technical director Christopher Reese.
 Under the new name, Eidetic developed Bubsy 3D with a team of approximately eight people.
 It was the studio's first console game and first 3D game; Reese described the transition to 3D as "difficult".
 Released in 1996 for the PlayStation, Bubsy 3D was unsuccessful, which Reese attributed to its competition with Crash Bandicoot.
-Thereafter, 989 Studios. a division of Sony Computer Entertainment (SCE), approached Eidetic with a one-page pitch for Syphon Filter, an action and stealth game.
+Thereafter, 989 Studios, a division of Sony Computer Entertainment (SCE), approached Eidetic with a one-page pitch for Syphon Filter, an action and stealth game.
 According to creative director John Garvin, who was hired during the game's development, SCE had had faith in Eidetic because it had experience in PlayStation development and already had an engine that the game could be built on.
 The development of Syphon Filter was difficult because Eidetic had no experience making a stealth-action game.
 The company expanded to thirteen people, while Berlyn left the company due to his dissatisfaction with the state of the video game industry and the nature of Syphon Filter.
 Due to missing deadlines and making changes to the game's structure, story and mechanics, Syphon Filter was almost canceled several times.
 Despite the difficulties, 989 Studios producer Connie Booth had great faith in the project.
 Syphon Filter was released in 1999 and sold over one million units.

 Eidetic continued developing Syphon Filter games for SCE, creating six further until 2007, uninterrupted by any other release.
-SCE acquired the studio in 2000, renaming it Bend Studio.
+SCE acquired the studio in 2000, renaming it to Bend Studio.
 Beyond the Syphon Filter series, Bend Studio wanted to develop games for a different franchise and decided to develop a Resistance game for the PlayStation Portable due to similarities between Resistance and Syphon Filter.
 Bend Studio create a demo for the game and showed it to SCE producers and the original Resistance developer, Insomniac Games, and was approved to begin development of Resistance: Retribution.
 After the game's 2009 release, Bend Studio dedicated nine employees to Uncharted: Golden Abyss for the PlayStation Vita.
 After several ideas for the project were rejected by franchise developer Naughty Dog, the developer ultimately agreed to Bend Studio's vision and had the project approved.
 Bend Studio worked closely with Naughty Dog and was allowed to use all assets from Uncharted: Drake's Fortune and Uncharted 2: Among Thieves.
 Bend Studio also worked on Uncharted: Fight for Fortune in conjunction with One Loop Games.